fvishram/SRAYSScoreboard/README.md

 - Finishing places
 - Swimmer times

 The application is designed to be displayed on a secondary monitor or projector for spectators to view during swim meets.
+It also includes a dedicated interface for Open Broadcaster Software (OBS) integration, allowing for easy streaming of competition data.

 ## System Requirements